Austin Ekeler Player Prop Bets for NFL Week 10 | Los Angeles vs. Minnesota 11/14/2021

 Matchup vs. Minnesota

-- In his lone career matchups, Ekeler recorded 19 rushing yards versus the Vikings, 41.5 fewer than his over/under in Sunday's game.
+- In his lone career matchup against the Vikings, Ekeler notched 19 rushing yards, 41.5 fewer yards than his over/under in Sunday's game.

-- Ekeler did not have a touchdown run in that game against the Vikings.
+- Ekeler did not have a touchdown run in that matchup against the Vikings.

 - Allowing 136.6 rushing yards per game, the Vikings have the 30th-ranked run defense in the NFL.

-- This season the Vikings have conceded seven rushing TDs.
+- This season the Vikings have given up seven rushing TDs.
 They are ranked 10th in the NFL in that category.

 Recent Performances

-- Last week against the Eagles, Ekeler rushed for 59 yards on 17 carries.
+- Last week against the Eagles, Ekeler racked up 59 yards on 17 carries.

-- Ekeler has 34 carries for 130 yards (43.3 yards per game) and one touchdown over his last three games.
+- Ekeler has 130 yards on 34 carries (43.3 ypg) with one rushing touchdown in his last three games.

 Ekeler's Los Angeles Teammates